gataca-io/gataca.io/content/posts/ssi-essentials-everything-you-need-to-know-about-decentralized-identity.md

 ## Future outlook

 Self-sovereign identity technologies have the potential to become the linchpin of economic growth.
 If we think about it, all businesses need to authenticate their users, and with the exacerbation of digital transformation, the need to securely and efficiently authenticate users has become urgent for client satisfaction.
-After all, Revenues and client satisfaction go hand-in-hand.
+After all, revenues and client satisfaction go hand-in-hand.

 We see and feel the global SSI momentum.
 As we see with European local governments, other nations such as Korea, Ethiopia, Canada, and India are already pioneering this technology in various use cases.
 We know SSI mass adoption is a matter of “when”, not “if”, yet as with all technologically disruptive technologies - we expect another couple of years before we achieve it.
 Nonetheless, we are positive it will happen sooner than everyone initially thought.
 Governments and businesses are already aware of the increased risks and costs of identity theft, the lack of data privacy granted by tech giants, and of course, the need for an authentication system that is up to par with our technology-driven society.